1. What are my chances of getting accepted?

 3. I am not an American citizen.
 Can I still apply?

-We only accept applications from students who currently are enrolled as full-time undergraduate students at a U.S. college or university, or who are citizens of the U.S. or her protectorates, including residents of Puerto Rico.
-In all cases, international applicants will be required to provide official authorization for Optional Practical Training (OPT) from their home institution, prior to their arrival in Pittsburgh.
+Yes, provided you are currently enrolled as a full-time undergraduate student at a U.S. college or university.
+In all cases, international applicants while be required to provide official authorization for Optional Practical Training (OPT) from their home institution, prior to their arrival in Pittsburgh.

 4. Can I register for other coursework while I'm a summer fellow?